 On priority routes, the NPA will undertake regular monitoring which will include data logging and photographs.
-Monitoring will also be required outside the period of restraint in order to determine any impacts as a result of renewed or compressed use.
+Monitoring will also be required outside the period of restraint in order to determine whether the issues have reoccurred as a result of renewed or compressed use.